HOA Homeowners' Rights Task Force

 But for the passage of Operation 1992

-by Liam in Broomfield, 2 months ago
+by Liam in Broomfield, about 2 years ago

 In 1992, the Colorado legislature passed two laws which diminished the rights for real property owners.
 The tax payer bill of rights was passed, as part of the conservative’s agenda to PRIVATIZE state, municipal and local governments, requiring prior voter approval for new bonds.
 At this point in time, Metropolitan Districts grew at exponential rates, from 200 to over 2,600.
 A form of government developer-investor government, not responsive to voter wishes, but totally reliant to real property owner tax base/payments.
 These MD#1 and #2 are Petri dishes of self dealing and non arms length transactions which hide and float interest...
 Continue reading